OpenTechSchool/python-beginners/docs/en/names.rst

     turtle.forward(x)

-.. note:: You can not save numbers in variables, like we did here for "x", but you can actually save various kinds of things in them.
+.. note:: You can not only save numbers in variables, like we did here for "x", but you can actually save various kinds of things in them.
 A typical other thing you want to have store often is a "string" - a line of text.
 Strings are indicated with a starting and a leading \".
 You'll learn about this and other types, as those are called in Python, and what you can do with them later on.